Tianmaru/plasmoid-goalkeeper/README.md

 # GoalKeeper Plasmoid

-> Help your zoomer brain to stay on track.
+> Help your zoomer brain stay on track.

 GoalKeeper is a plasmoid plugin for KDE Plasma 5.